How Auto Insurance Covers Your Vehicle in the Garage

 When Homeowners Insurance Might Cover Vehicle-Related Incidents

-While homeowners insurance does not cover the vehicle itself, it may cover personal belongings inside the vehicle.
+- Personal Belongings in the Vehicle: While homeowners insurance does not cover the vehicle, it may cover personal belongings inside the vehicle.
 Suppose items such as laptops, smartphones, or other personal property are stolen from your car.
 Your homeowners’ policy might cover those items, subject to the policy’s limits and deductible.

-If a covered peril, such as a fire or a falling tree, damages your garage, your homeowners’ insurance will typically cover the cost of repairing or rebuilding the garage.
+- Garage Structure: If a covered peril, such as a fire or a falling tree, damages your garage, your homeowners’ insurance will typically cover the cost of repairing or rebuilding the garage.
 However, the policy will not cover damage to the vehicle parked inside the garage.
-You must file a claim with your auto insurance provider under your comprehensive coverage.
+You must file a claim under your comprehensive coverage with your auto insurance provider.

-Detached garages and carports generally fall under the “other structures” portion of a homeowners policy.
+- Detached Garages and Carports: Detached garages and carports generally fall under a homeowners policy’s “other structures” portion.
 However, this coverage typically does not extend to vehicles stored within these structures.
 Like attached garages, vehicles themselves are excluded from homeowners insurance coverage.

 Special Considerations and Exceptions